– First published … March 15, 2017 –

 Among other revelations, the leak included emails which suggested the Democratic National Committee (DNC) was actively trying to undermine Bernie Sanders’ campaign for president, in favor of Hillary Clinton.
 Despite Washington’s allegations that Russia was behind the hack, no hard evidence has linked the leaks to Russia.

-Posted by GPD on March 15, 2017, With 1690 Reads Filed under WarZone.
+Posted by GPD on March 15, 2017, With 1735 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.